-Has the difficulty level of PSLE math paper risen in the last 3 years?
+Has the difficulty level of PSLE math paper risen in the last few years?
 Peggy Foo, a numeracy specialist and ex-teacher shares her insights with TNAP.

 Based on my observation of past PSLE math papers, there seem to be more challenging questions in Paper 1 and newer questions set in Paper 2.
 Paper 1 is the first part of the exam paper which generally contains basic questions worth 1 or 2 marks.
 Paper 2 typically contains word problems worth 3 to 5 marks.

 Though some may argue that the increased number of tough questions in Paper 1 has raised the level of difficulty, others observe that some of the challenging problems in Paper 2 are now broken down into parts (part a and b).
 This helps to ‘simplify’ the problem sum as children are ‘guided’ to solve the intermediate step in the first part of the question, which usually leads them to the final answer in the second part.

 Dangers Of Excessive Drill And Practice

 However, the sentiments of most parents with children taking PSLE remain the same.
 They worry and undergo tremendous stress.
 During my workshops, these are the commonly asked questions by parents:

 - How can I choose a good assessment book?

 - Will doing more of the practice papers and assessment books guarantee good results in her PSLE Math?

-- Why is it that even after my child has endless of practice doing practice papers, he still performs badly in his word problems for his math exams?
+- Why is it that even after my child has endless practice doing practice papers, he still performs badly in his word problems for his math exams?